MicrosoftDocs/Advertising/advertising/transaction-message/validate-transaction-message.md

 ---
-title: "Validating your Price feed (formerly Transaction message)"
+title: "Validating your Price feed"
 description: Shows how to validate a price feed. ms.service: "bing-ads-hotel-service" ms.topic: "article"